nldoc/nlrx_usecase/5_Documentation/nldoc.md

 ```
 ## Agent properties
 #### Description {-}
-Sheep and wolves have a energy variable.
-Patches have a countdown variable to store the current state of the grass regrowth countdown.
+Sheep and wolves have a energy variable. </br>Patches have a countdown variable to store the current state of the grass regrowth countdown.
 ```

-turtles-own [ energy ]       ; both wolves and sheep have energy patches-own [ countdown ]
+turtles-own [ energy ]       ; both wolves and sheep have an energy patches-own [ countdown ]

 ```
 # Procedures
 ## Setup
 #### Description {-}
-The setup procedure first resets the model.</br>Depending on the chosen model version, grass patches are initialized.</br>Finally, wolves and sheep are created.
+The setup procedure first resets the model.  </br>Depending on the chosen model version, grass patches are initialized.  </br>Finally, wolves and sheep are created.

 ## Go
 #### Description {-}
-This is the main procedure of the model.</br>It iterates over sheep and wolve agents.</br>These agents then move, forage and die if they dont have enough energy.
+This is the main procedure of the model. </br>It iterates over sheep and wolve agents. </br>These agents then move, forage and die if they dont have enough energy.

 ## Move